Defining Application

 tos serveor equivalent development server - ✅ Created a

-telemetry.config.jsonconfiguration file - ✅ Pushed your code to a Git repository (GitHub recommended) or created a ZIP archive
+telemetry.config.jsonconfiguration file - ✅ Pushed the code to a Git repository (GitHub recommended) or created a ZIP archive

 Accessing Application Creation

-The application creation interface provides multiple methods for connecting your application code to the platform.
+The application creation interface provides multiple methods for connecting the application code to the platform.

 Application Definition Methods